evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The Audi e-tron 55 has several standard and optional driver assistance systems for better safety and comfort.

 The Audi e-tron 55 has a lane-keeping assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
-In addition, the system warns the driver if it leaves its lane.
+In addition, the system warns the driver if the vehicle leaves the driving lane.

 Cruise control is a standard system on the Audi e-tron 55.
 The cruise control system helps the driver keep a set speed.